RedXi/vatsimbrief-helper/DEVELOPMENT_ENVIRONMENT.md

 * Write more inter-module tests than you're used to, because you can easily nil-disconnect two (mentally) coupled components.
 Coupling is not a bad thing, especially when it is intentional.
 * Everything is global by default (yes, even things defined in anonymous functions inside a function that sits in a table), polluting your namespace.
 Dependency Hell Yeah!
 Feels like writing Assembly that is supposed to run in a JRE.
 * { Can you read this question? } then Better write this instead! end
+* From the official documentation: "_Lua has no integer type, as it does not need it._".
+One famous last quote of a software engineer, before he starts writing either a non-trival search engine or anything related to geometric algebra (games anyone?).
+Floating point numbers are not magical, their nature is naturally well-defined and leaves many minds in nearly religious disbelief.
+At least newer versions can be compiled with integer support.
+* Running `self.variable = nil print(self.variable)` can, under certain circumstances (broken pattern matching somewhere else in the code), output something that is **not** `nil`.
+Tested with Lua 5.1 and Lua 5.4.
+You have been warned.

 Nonetheless:
 * It doesn't immediately shoo away both people who developed software before and those who didn't.